dfinity/motoko/doc/md/actor-classes.md

 This constructor takes an additional first argument that specifies the desired installation mode.
 The constructor is only available via special syntax that stresses its
 `system` functionality.

-Using this syntax, its possible to specify initial canister settings (such as an array of controllers), manually install, upgrade and reinstall canisters, exposing all of the lower-level facilities of the Internet Computer.
+Using this syntax, it's possible to specify initial canister settings (such as an array of controllers), manually install, upgrade and reinstall canisters, exposing all of the lower-level facilities of the Internet Computer.

 See (Actor class management)(language-manual.md#actor_class_management) for more details.